babel/website/docs/editors.md

 ---
-布局: 文档
+layout: docs
-标题: 编辑器
+title: Editors
-描述: 学习如何在你选择的编辑器中使用 Babel
+description: Learn how to use Babel in your editor of choice
-链接: /docs/editors
+permalink: /docs/editors
 ---

 ## 语法高亮